Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Let me begin by saying that statistics are used when newly diagnosed MM patients ask “how long have I got, doctor?”
 All newly diagnosed MM patients ask this question.
 Unfortunately, there is no single answer.

-Oncology must rely on national averages for the answer…
+Oncology must rely on statistical averages for the answer…

 The battery of tests that you take when you are first diagnosed with MM, blood, urine, imaging studies, all will point to specific symptoms that you may need to cope with for the rest of your life.
 Meaning, your myeloma may be the kind that is throwing off free light chains which are tiny proteins that can gum up your kidneys.